-(3) During the contract period, a Government representative may periodically select samples of supplies produced under this contract for Government verification, inspection, and testing.
+- (3) During the contract period, a Government representative may periodically select samples of supplies produced under this contract for Government verification, inspection, and testing.
 Samples selected for testing will be disposed of as follows: Samples from an accepted lot, not damaged in the testing process, will be returned promptly to the Contractor after completion of tests.
-Samples damaged in the testing process will be disposed of as rejuested by the Contractor.
-Samples from a rejected lot will be returned to the Contractor or disposed of in a time and manner agreeable to both the Contractor and the Government.

-(d) Quality deficiencies.
-(1) Notwithstanding any other clause of this contract concerning the conclusiveness of acceptance by the Government, any supplies or production lots shipped under this contract found to be defective in material or workmanship, or otherwise not in conformity with the requirements of this contract within a period of months after acceptance shall, at the Government's option, be replaced, repaired, or otherwise corrected by the Contractor at no cost to the Government within 30 calendar days (or such longer period as the Contracting Officer may authorize in writing) after receipt of notice to replace or correct.
+Samples damaged in the testing process will be disposed of as requested by the Contractor.
+Samples from a rejected lot will be returned to the Contractor or disposed of in a time and manner agreeable to both the Contractor and the Government. - (d) Quality deficiencies.
+(1) Notwithstanding any other clause of this contract concerning the conclusiveness of acceptance by the Government, any supplies or production lots shipped under this contract found to be defective in material or workmanship, or otherwise not in conformity with the requirements of this contract within a period of \\\\\\ months after acceptance shall, at the Government's option, be replaced, repaired, or otherwise corrected by the Contractor at no cost to the Government within 30 calendar days (or such longer period as the Contracting Officer may authorize in writing) after receipt of notice to replace or correct.
 The Contractor shall remove, at its own expense, supplies rejected or required to be replaced, repaired, or corrected.
-When the nature of the defect affects an entire batch or lot of supplies, and the Contracting Officer determines that correction can best be accomplished by retaining the nonconforming supplies, and reducing the contract price by an equitable amount under the circumstances, then the equitable price adjustment shall apply to the entire batch or lot of supplies from which the nonconforming item was taken.

-(2) The Contractor may be issued a Quality Deficiency Notice (QDN) if:

-(i) Supplies in process, shipped, or awaiting shipment to fill Government orders are found not to comply with contract requirements, or corrective action has been completed.
+When the nature of the defect affects an entire batch or lot of supplies, and the Contracting Officer determines that correction can best be accomplished by retaining the nonconforming supplies, and reducing the contract price by an equitable amount under the circumstances, then the equitable price adjustment shall apply to the entire batch or lot of supplies from which the nonconforming item was taken. - (2) The Contractor may be issued a Quality Deficiency Notice (QDN) if: - (i) Supplies in process, shipped, or awaiting shipment to fill Government orders are found not to comply with contract requirements, or - (ii) deficiencies in either plant quality or process controls are found.
+Upon receipt of a QDN, the Contractor shall take immediate corrective action and shall suspend shipment of the supplies covered by the QDN until such time as corrective action has been completed.
 The Contractor shall notify the Government representative, within 5 workdays, of the action plan or the corrective action taken.
 The Government may elect to verify the corrective action at the Contractor location(s).
 Shipments of nonconforming supplies will be returned at the Contractor's expense and may constitute cause for termination of the contract.
 Delays due to the insurance of a QDN do not constitute excusable delay under the default clause of this contract.
 Failure to complete corrective action in a timely manner may result in termination of the contract.